ipython/ipython-website/faq.rst

 that "Hyperspectral Python" describes much better the current features and goals of the project.

-Hyperspy is very cool, but I want to export the data to analyse it with X that is so much cooler, is it possible?
+HyperSpy is very cool, but I want to export the data to analyse it with X that is so much cooler, is it possible?
 -----------------------------------------------------------------------------------------------------------------

 **Answer:** Sure!
-By default Hyperspy saves the data in HDF5, which is an open standard supported by most data analysis software either by default or via plugins.
-If your favourite data analysis package does not support HDF5 then you can check if it does support any of the other formats to which Hyperspy can write, see :ref:`supported-formats`.
+By default HyperSpy saves the data in HDF5, which is an open standard supported by most data analysis software either by default or via plugins.
+If your favourite data analysis package does not support HDF5 then you can check if it does support any of the other formats to which HyperSpy can write, see :ref:`supported-formats`.
 If X is Gatan's Digital Micrograph, which does not support HDF5, you can save to the :ref:`ripple-format` and use the :ref:`import-rpl` to read the RPL file.

-Digital Micrograph raises an error when attempting to use the SI tool in a spectrum image created by Hyperspy and imported using the ImportRPL plugin
+Digital Micrograph raises an error when attempting to use the SI tool in a spectrum image created by HyperSpy and imported using the ImportRPL plugin
 -----------------------------------------------------------------------------------------------------------------------------------------------------

 **Answer:** You are using an old version of ImportRPL.
 Please download the latest version of the :ref:`import-rpl`